Infinite joint species distribution models: Proposed Modeling Framework

-In this section we present some theoretical properties motivating the MVP-IBP model described in (\ref{eq:MVP_IBP}) and (\ref{eq:mu_tau}).
-Besides the general results, we will also focus on the PIBP model, the special case with $\bSigma = \I$.
+In this section, we present some theoretical properties motivating the modeling framework described in (\ref{eq:TRACE}) and (\ref{eq:mu_tau}).
 Proofs are given in the supplementary materials.
+We also highlight relationships with the Indian buffet process.
+To emphasize this connection, we start by considering the \texttt{TRACE} model without covariates: